Use our ethics checklist to guide you through an ethical dilemma.

 Tel: 0800 092 1980 / +44 (0)1275 376031, Monday-Friday, 8am-8pm GMT/BST.

-Free business and personal legal information available from LAW Express online.
-For business advice visit the LX business website.
+Free business information available from LAW Express online, available online through the LX business website.

 The legal advice line offers low cost professional legal advice for all personal, commercial and employment issues.
 Call length is not restricted.
 Service extends to your partner and any dependent children under 21 years.
 Please quote your CIMA ID when calling.